techandlanguage/new-project/docs/itcq_f.md

 # What is an ITCQF?
-ITCQF - International Technical Communication Qualification Foundation stands for the community of experts sharing  their technical writing experience.
+"ITCQF®"  - International Technical Communication Qualification Foundation stands for the community of experts sharing  their technical writing experience.

 ITCQF is a high-value certification that ensures you maintain a high level of knowledge and skill in technical writing profession.